 Thomas R. Mika has served as a director of Tegal since 2006.
 Mr. Mika was appointed our President and Chief Executive Officer in March 2005 and appointed Chairman of the Board in October 2006.
 Mr. Mika also served on our Board of Directors of Tegal from 1992 to 2002, which included periods of service as the Chairman of the Compensation Committee and a member of the Audit Committee, until he was appointed as Executive Vice President and Chief Financial Officer in August 2002.
 Mr. Mika has more than 25 years of senior management, finance and consulting experience.
-Mr. Mika played a key role in company management, including managing the activities leading to our initial public offering in 1995.
+Mr. Mika has played and continues to play a key role in company management, including managing the activities leading to our initial public offering in 1995.
 Prior to becoming our Executive Vice President and Chief Financial Officer, Mr. Mika founded IMTEC, a boutique investment firm active in the management of several companies.
 In addition to completing multiple private equity financings, joint ventures, acquisitions and license agreements on behalf of his clients, he held senior positions with Soupmasters International, Inc., where he served as President & CEO, and Disc International, Ltd., a software firm, where he served as Chief Executive.
 Mr. Mika was also a director of Metrologix, a semiconductor metrology company, from the time of its initial start-up until its sale to KLA-Tencor Corp.
 Prior to forming IMTEC, Mr. Mika was a managing consultant with Cresap, McCormick & Paget and a policy analyst for the National Science Foundation.
-He holds a Bachelor of Science degree in microbiology from the University of Illinois at Urbana-Champaign and a Master of Business.
+He holds a Bachelor of Science degree in microbiology from the University of Illinois at Urbana-Champaign and a Master of Business Administration degree from the Harvard Graduate School of Business.
+We believe that Mr. Mika's earlier experience on the Board of Directors for Tegal, his consulting experience in several different industries, and his management experience as a CEO make Mr. Mika a highly-valued member of the Board of Directors.

 Carl Muscari has served as a director of Tegal since November 2007.
 Mr. Muscari is currently the Chief Executive Officer of MSRC Co. ("MSRC"), a leading independent distributor of computer and electronics components based in Brentwood, NH.
 During his four-year tenure at MSRC, Mr. Muscari has been credited with the turn-around and modernization of this privately-held company.
 From 1999 until 2003, Mr. Muscari served as Chairman and CEO of Video Network Communications, Inc. ("VNCI"), based in Portsmouth, NH.
 Prior to VNCI, Mr. Muscari was President of Acuity Imaging, Inc., a machine vision company, and President & CEO of Exos, Inc. a private company with force-feedback controls technology incorporated into home video, arcades and PCs, which was sold to Microsoft in 1996.
 He was Executive Vice President and Chief Operating Officer of Madison Cable Corp., a high volume manufacturer of electronic cable for the computer industry, and the Vice President and General Manager of the Seals Division of Ferrofluidics Corp., a major supplier to the semiconductor, disk drive and aerospace industries.
 Mr. Muscari began his career at Westinghouse Corporation, where he was a thermal-hydraulic engineer and a production manager for Sun Chemical Corporation.
 Mr. Muscari holds a BS Mechanical Engineering degree from Cornell University, an MS Engineering degree from the Massachusetts Institute of Technology and an MBA from the Harvard University Graduate School of Business.
+We believe that Mr. Muscari's experience and education as an engineer, his experience is the electronics industry, and his management experience as a CEO make Mr. Muscari a highly-valued member of the Board of Directors.